FlickerSoul/universe.observer/pages/posts/2024/fantastic-cfgs/index.md

 Well, how can we optimize dead code assignment properly?
 It is clear that using local information within one basic block isn't enough, because we cannot know for sure if the variable defined in one basic block is going to be used anywhere later in the program.
-This judgement urges us to use global analysis, looking among all the basic blocks and all of the instructions within one function.
+This judgement urges us to look at the program globally and use global analysis, looking among all the basic blocks and all the instructions within one function.

+We can formulate the identification of dead assignments to be the assignments that are not used in any path until the function ends or until it is been redefined.

+It is possible that an elimination of one variable can introduce more dead assignments.
+In the <c @click="browseDCE(4)">fourth</c> example, we can see that the variable `y` defined in line 6 is a dead assignment; removing the variable `y` makes the variable `c` a dead assignment, for `c` is only used when defining `y`.
+To solve this problem, we can simply run elimination for multiple passes until the result converges.